-Charleston Mayor John Tecklenburg announced recently that the city would participate in the Bloomberg Philanthropies What Works Cities (WWC) initiative, as part of a large scale effort to help cities use data and evidence to make city government more effective in its decision-making process.
+Charleston Mayor John Tecklenburg announced recently that the city would participate in the Bloomberg Philanthropies What Works Cities (WWC) initiative.
+This is part of a large-scale effort to help cities use data to become more effective decision-makers.
 The city of Charleston is one of more than 200 cities in 48 states participating in the initiative.
-Charleston will be able to work with WWC technical experts to build data bases that help it address its building capacity, to address such things as housing affordability and how it handles contracting of services.
+Charleston will be able to work with WWC technical experts to build databases that help address building capacity, housing affordability, and how it handles the contracting of services.
 Arlington TX, Fort Collins, CO, Memphis TN, and Sioux Falls SD were also newly selected to participate in the initiative.

 “We are so proud to have been selected as a Bloomberg Philanthropies What Works city,” said Mayor Tecklenburg.
 “This initiative will connect us to experts at the Harvard Government Performance Lab and the Center for Government Excellence at Johns Hopkins University to help us use data and evidence to improve our city services, inform our decision-making and engage our residents.”

-In conjunction with a consortium of expert partners, Charleston will be able to find better ways to evaluate the effectiveness of its programs and improve performance of how best to use its resources to serve the residents of Charleston.
+In conjunction with a consortium of expert partners, Charleston will be able to find better ways to evaluate the effectiveness of its programs and how to best use resources to serve residents.
 The goal is to address a range of social issues such as public safety and affordable housing.
-The city will also develop more effective performance management programs to establish, monitor and keep citizens aware of progress being made to meet the goals established by city government.
-The first project to be focused on by Charleston city officials will be the effectiveness of programs to provide more affordable housing to its residents.
+The city will also develop more effective performance management programs to establish, monitor, and keep citizens aware of progress being made to meet the goals established by the city government.
+The first project Charleston city officials will focus on is housing affordability.

 In addition, Charleston will focus on managing contracts and providing more accountability to its citizens about how this is done, and any progress that is made.
-The city will look at how to improve the quality of contracted garbage collection services initially, but will extend this evaluation to other contracted services provided to the city with the assistance of WWC data experts.
+The city will initially look at how to improve the quality of contracted garbage collection services.
+They will extend this evaluation to other contracted services provided to the city with the assistance of WWC data experts.

 Source: “Charleston selected to join national What Works Cities initiative,” lowcountrybizSC.whosonthemove.com

-Carolina Services (CSI) is Charleston’s premier commercial space planning and improvement company.
-Contact CSI to see how we can help design, manage and implement innovative and cost effective solutions for your commercial space.
+When it’s time to build, renovate, or upfit your commercial space, call Carolina Services Inc. We are Charleston’s premier commercial space planning and improvement company.
+Contact CSI to see how we can help design, manage and implement solutions for your commercial space.